cjpatton/crypto/README.txt

     - Is there a rotate instruction on x86?
 Use architecture- specific QR function if possible.
     - Look into SIMD instructions on x86.

+aes.{h,c} TODO

+  Implementation of the AES-256 block cipher.

 sha1.{h,c} (not my own)